FAQ – Silicon Valley Start-UP

 - Personal Branding & Leadership

-For each topic, we’ll hold a half-day seminar session in the morning, followed by a hands-on workshop session in the afternoon where you’ll implement what you’ve learned into your own project.
-A few of the days will also include visits to storied Silicon Valley tech companies and/or startup hubs, where you’ll hear advice on innovation, strategy, business development, and founder success stories.
+The program is a blend of seminars and lectures, TED-style talks, and hands-on workshop sessions (so you can immediately implement what you’ve learned into your own project).
+The schedule also includes visits to Silicon Valley tech companies and/or startup hubs, where you’ll hear advice on innovation, strategy, business development, and founder success stories.

 Who will be teaching or speaking during the program?